timmyyan-git/nba-player-stats/README.md

 # nba-player-stats

-A website application that returns NBA player Statistics
+A website application that returns NBA player statistics